stephen-ics/haskell/README.md

     putStrLn :: String -> IO ()
     print :: Show a => a -> IO ()
 ```
+- 'IO ()' represents an IO action, this is because actions like 'putStrLn' and 'print' can not be functions, as functions in Haskell have to be pure
+- In order to get the result of an IO action, the IO action must be binded to a value inside of a variable inside of another IO action
 - Here, the function 'putStrLn' takes in a string and returns values of type IO (), which represent actions that perform side effects and has no significant return value
 - 'print' is similar to 'putStrLn' except that it only takes in a value of type 'a' if it implements the 'Show' typeclass rather than just any string
 - The type of main is always IO ()